Francisco de Aguiar y Seijas: Life

 He made four pastoral visits and was the only archbishop of Mexico of the 17th century to visit almost his whole jurisdiction in person.
 The first trip was from 3 November 1683 to 9 June 1684, reaching Sierra Baja, La Huasteca, Custodia de Tampico and the Sierra Alta.
 The second (21 November 1684 – 13 June 1685) went out to Tacubaya across the Toluca Valley.
 The third (9 November 1685 – 19 April 1686) went along the Cuautitlán-Tepeji-Querétaro route, whilst the fourth (November 1687 – 24 January 1688) went along the Valle de las Amilpas.
 A fifth trip (26 November 1687 – 24 January 1688) planned to reach Puerto de Acapulco, but he had to abandon it due to poor health.

 Ascetic and moralistic, as archbishop he worked to ban cock-fighting, bull fighting, plays and secret theatre shows.
 He also clashed with the nun, poet and playwright Sor Juana Inés de la Cruz – fully exercising the Spanish Inquisition, he saw her profession as a nun as completely incompatible with the secular nature of much of her writing.
 He died aged 65 in Mexico City and was buried in the San Felipe chapel of the cathedral.

-A cabal in Mexico started campaigning for his beatification straight after his death, with the support of archbishop Francisco de Lorenzana – the process began on 30 December 1767 and (though it noted he gave his clothes to the poor while he was a student and that he attended and healed the sick) it was not successful.
+A group in Mexico started campaigning for his beatification straight after his death, with the support of archbishop Francisco de Lorenzana – the process began on 30 December 1767.
+On 25 July 1860, his cause was formally opened, granting him the title of Servant of God.